tuist/tuist/README.md

 - Since the manifest doesn’t include Xcode implementation details, the **likelihood of having git conflicts** is significantly lower.
 - **It makes the configuration easier.** The decision on how the project looks is on you.
 Tuist processes it and manages the complexity for you.
 One example of that complexity is setting up dependencies between targets.

+The example below shows how projects are defined with Tuist:

 ```swift
 import ProjectDescription